emmas2210/Billiard/work_organization.md

 ## 2nd part :
-- Creation of the flat torus billaird.
+- Creation of the flat torus billiard.
-Scheduled on April 10th
+Scheduled on April 10th.

 ## 3rd part :
 - The hardest case, the elliptic billiard
-We hope it will be done by April 20th
+We hope it will be done by April 20th.